bklevence/bklevence.github.io/_pages/about.md

 ## TL;DR

-- All about working with people in fabrication shop settings.
+- I'm all about working with people in fabrication shop settings.
-- Human for a winking dog named Xena.
+- Prime Human for a winking dog named Xena and my son Gg.
-- [Electronics hacker](https://github.com/bklevence), Baker, Homebrewer, Dungeon Master, and dislocated Philadelphian.
+- [Electronics hacker](https://github.com/bklevence), Baker, Homebrewer, Game Master, and dislocated Philadelphian.
 - [KD2RGZ](https://www.qrz.com/db/KD2RGZ) on the [amateur bands](https://en.wikipedia.org/wiki/Amateur_radio).

 ## Work Experience

+### Consultant

+I've been doing a little design work and consulting as I've been a stay at home dad since late Fall 2023.
+Not flying under any flag in particular, just finding small managable projects as I can.
+2023-Present

 ### Northern Valley Demarest

 Tenured Teacher of Technology and Engineering with various courses such as Engineering Foundations, Engineering 1 CTE, and Senior Level CTE Capstone.
 Tasked with shop upkeep, curriculum and common assessment planning, training and mentorship for students and new faculty, digital fabrication workshops for our district, and I run a gardening and tabletop gaming club with the students.
-2018-Present
+2018-2023

 ### The Workshop School